13 Things to Do in Lisbon at Christmas

 2. Escape to Sintra or Cascais

-Nearby Sintra and Cascais are not far behind when it comes to celebrating Christmas.
+Nearby Sintra and Cascais are no slouches when it comes to celebrating Christmas.
 If you can get close to them (or at least one) I suggest you do, even if it's just for a few hours.

-There are many organized tours to Sintra, and some of them also pass through Cascais.
-These tours are focused on the many attractions Sintra has to offer, such as the Quinta da Regaleira or the Pena Palace.
+There are many organized tours to Sintra and, some of them, also pass through Cascais.
+These tours focus on the many attractions that Sintra has to offer, such as Quinta da Regaleira or the Pena Palace.
+Here are some of the options:

-However, if you just want to go and see how they celebrate Christmas, the most practical thing to do is to go on your own.
+However, if you just want to get to know their way of celebrating Christmas, the most practical thing to do is to go on your own.
 In my article on how to go from Lisbon to Sintra you can see the options.
 Here is what you can't miss if you do these excursions:

 3. Discover the Tower of Bethlehem